What Are the Treatments for Poison Ivy, Oak, and Sumac?

 First, if you think you have been exposed to poison ivy, oak, or sumac, wash all exposed areas thoroughly.
 If you can do this within 10 minutes of contact, many times you may avoid an allergic reaction.

-If you do contact any of these poisonous plants, be sure to clean your clothing, tools, or any gear that you may have had with you.
+If you do come in contact with any of these poisonous plants, be sure to clean your clothing, tools, or any gear that you may have had with you.
 Since the plants' toxic resin, urushiol, can remain on clothing and other items for extended periods of time, you don't want to be re-exposed at a later date by touching a contaminated item.